 Grades

-I hope you like the recipe and that you make room for it on your table this Christmas, because I promise you that it will surprise you, and I dare say that it will become a classic in your homes as it has already done in the mine.
+I hope you like the recipe and that you make room for it on your table this Christmas, because I promise you that it will surprise you, and I dare say that it will become a classic in your homes as it has already done in mine.

 Leave a comment